earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/setup-r-rstudio/2016-12-08-setup-02-rstudio-overview.md

 * **EXECUTE** a program: (also called *running*).
 When we execute a program, we are telling the computer to run it.

-## Scripts vs. Console vs. Rmarkdown
+## Scripts vs. Console vs. R Markdown

-There are two main ways of interacting with R: using the console or by using script files (plain text files that contain your code - note these can be `.R` files OR `.Rmd` files).
+There are two main ways of interacting with `R`: using the console or by using script files (plain text files that contain your code - note these can be `.R` files OR `.Rmd` files).